An Apple job posting has mentioned “homeOS,” an otherwise never-before-heard-of Apple operating system, ahead of WWDC next week.

 homeOS: Will Apple unify audioOS and tvOS?

-But it's not clear why that would be the case.
-The operating system could simply be a rebranding of Apple's current smart home software, similar to how iOS for the iPad was renamed iPadOS and OS X was renamed macOS, or possibly a completely new operating system.
+But it's unclear why this should be the case.
+The operating system could simply be a rebranding of Apple's current smart home software, similar to how iOS for the iPad was renamed iPadOS and OS X was renamed macOS, or possibly an entirely new operating system.
 Earlier this year, Bloomberg's Mark Gurman commented that Apple still lacks a "unifying strategy" for the smart home market.
-It's possible that homeOS could be software designed to lead a centralized smart home strategy, perhaps combining the HomePod's audioOS and the Apple TV's tvOS.
+It's possible that homeOS could be software designed to spearhead a centralized smart home strategy, perhaps unifying the HomePod's audioOS and the Apple TV's tvOS.
 Apple is rumored to be developing a combined Apple TV and HomePod device, as well as a HomePod with a screen.
-What exactly homeOS will include remains purely speculative for now.
-Apple's homeOS could potentially debut as early as next week at WWDC 2021, so it remains exciting.
+What exactly homeOS will entail remains purely speculative for now.
+Apple's homeOS could possibly debut as early as next week at WWDC 2021, so it remains exciting.
 (Photo by Unsplash / Omar Rodriguez)